TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Test polish characters on Windows again

-- A way to view dedicated server stats?
-	- Rcon could have access to it

 - Perhaps replace shift+c with some other shortcut?

 - Test on windows what's gonna happen if we try to host a server twice on the same port, also on linux